gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

 &nbsp;

-## Getting started
+## Getting Started

-Before connecting repositories via SSH, users are required to generate SSH keys for use with the remote git host (_public key_) and for Git Integration app in Jira (_private key_).
+Before connecting repositories via SSH, generate SSH keys for use with the remote git host (public key) and for Git Integration for Jira (private key).

-Generated SSH keys always come in pair. (**Example:** `id_rsa.pub` and `id_rsa`)
+Generated SSH keys always come in pairs.
+(Example: `id_rsa.pub` and `id_rsa`)

-For establishing safety connection with SSH, upload a **public key** to the SSH server and set the **private key** to the SSH client.
+To establish a secure connection with SSH, upload a **public key** to the SSH server and set the **private key** on the SSH client.

-In this case, the SSH server is the Git server and the SSH client is the Jira server.
-Therefore:
+In this case, the SSH server is the Git server and the SSH client is the Jira server:

 *   Git server — public key
 *   Jira server — private key